Apply for a Culture and Arts Publishing Business License in Dubai

 Visa Allocation (Flexi-Desk): 1 to 2 visas

 Activity Code 5811.98 falls under the ICT category and permits the publishing of books, periodicals, and cultural or arts content from within Dubai South Business Hub Free Zone.
-The licence covers both print and digital publishing formats, giving businesses the flexibility to operate across traditional and emerging media channels.
+The license covers both print and digital publishing formats, giving businesses the flexibility to operate across traditional and emerging media channels.

 The scope of permitted activities includes original works, commissioned content, and licensed cultural material.
-Publishers may engage in distribution, rights management, and the production of multilingual or regionally focused publications under a single licence structure.
+Publishers may engage in distribution, rights management, and the production of multilingual or regionally focused publications under a single license structure.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Independent publishers and literary agencies seeking a UAE base with full ownership rights